atDoyle/Udacity-Full-Stack-Web-Developer/Linux-Server-Configuration/README.md

 ## Getting Started

 This repository contains instructions to access and use the Linux server running on an AWS Lightsail instance.
 The server is running Ubuntu and uses Apache2 to host the website created for the Item Catalog project in this course, utilizing a PostgreSQL database.
 The IP address of this server is 18.221.54.126:80.
-Software installed for this project includes Apache2 as well as the mod_wsgi package to host Python web applications.
-Any package needed to run the Python web server was also installed on the Lightsail instance.

 ### Security